HackYourFuture/study/databases/nosql/mongodb/basic-operations.md

 ## Filters

 You will have noticed that for a lot of these queries you can provide a `filter` parameter.
 This is how to write the `WHERE` part of your SQL queries.
-The full documentation for this can be found [here](https://docs.mongodb.com/manual/reference/operator/query/) but let's look at some common examples and mistakes when working with mongoDB:
+The full documentation for this can be found [here](https://docs.mongodb.com/manual/reference/operator/query/) but let's look at some common examples and mistakes when working with MongoDB:

 **To find an element by a specific id**.
-Note that we have to use the [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/) notation as that is what mongoDB uses for its ids.
+Note that we have to use the [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/) notation as that is what MongoDB uses for its ids.

 ```js
 client